zwilias/elm-json/README.md

 Items marked with * have their dependencies ommitted since they've already appeared in the output.
 ```

+Specifying a package-name will filter the tree so only paths leading to the
+specified package, in direct and indirect dependencies, will be shown.

 ## For tooling: `elm-json solve`